+Acrs are typically studied in the context of Cas9 bound to an sgRNA.
+To gain further mechanistic insights into how Acrs can affect native CRISPR-Cas RNAs, we monitored crRNA and tracrRNA levels following Acr induction in both Pcas and Psparclin1 cells.
+We performed northern blots using a probe that hybridizes to the 3' end of tracrRNA and recognizes tracr-P, tracr-L, and tracr-S and a probe that hybridizes to the crRNA and repeat and recognizes pre-crRNAs and crRNAs (Figures S1A and S1B).
+When the DNA-binding-inhibiting Acrs were expressed, tracr-P and crRNA levels increased, mirroring those of Cas9, likely because Cas9 stabilizes these RNAs.18 AcrIIA23 largely phenocopied the DNA-binding inhibitors, suggesting that it is a member of this class.
+For the RNP-formation inhibitors AcrIIA1 and AcrIIA17, tracrRNA and crRNA levels decreased

 Figure 1.
-Anti-CRISPRs induce CRISPR-Cas expression through disruption of the Cas9:tracr-L repressor.
-A) Schematic of the model system in which S. aureus RN4220 hosts a plasmid with the complete type II-A CRISPR-Cas system from S. pyogenes (pCRISPR) and a second plasmid with an IPTG inducible anti-CRISPR (pACR).
-B) The indicated anti-CRISPRs inhibit Cas9 interference through RNP assembly, Cas9 DNA binding, Cas9 cleavage, or a combination of cleavage and binding inhibition (\).
-C) X-axis, Cas9 levels were measured by Western blot in Pcas cells following a 120 min IPTG induction and normalized to a no Acr control.
-Y-axis, PFUs/μl were measured in a top agar interference assay with $\phi$ NM4γ4 in Psparclin1 cells grown in IPTG induction for the indicated Acr.
-D) Cas9 Western blot quantification of Pcas or Psparclin1 cells following a 120 min IPTG induction for the indicated Acrs, normalized to a no Acr control.
-E-F) Quantification of Northern blots probing for tracr-P and crRNA in cells treated as in (C), normalized to a no Acr control.
-All experiments throughout are performed in biological duplicate or triplicate, error bars are standard error (\p < 0.05).
+Anti-CRISPRs (Acrs) induce CRISPR-Cas expression through disruption of the Cas9:tracr-L repressor

+(A) Schematic of the model system in which S. aureus RN4220 hosts a plasmid with the complete type II-A CRISPR-Cas system from S. pyogenes (pCRISPR) and a second plasmid with an IPTG-inducible Acr (pACR).

+(B) The indicated Acrs inhibit Cas9 interference through RNP assembly, Cas9 DNA binding, Cas9 cleavage, or a combination of cleavage and binding inhibition ().
+(C) x axis, Cas9 levels were measured by western blot in Pcas cells following a 120-min IPTG induction and normalized to a no-Acr control. y axis, PFUs/ μ L were measured in a top-agar interference assay with φ NM4 γ 4 in Psparclin1 cells grown in IPTG to express the indicated Acr.

+(D) Cas9 western blot quantification of Pcas or Psparclin1 cells following a 120-min IPTG induction for the indicated Acrs, normalized to a no-Acr control.
+Significance values indicate a significant difference from the no-Acr control.

+(E and F) Quantification of northern blots probing for tracr-P and crRNA in cells treated as in (C), normalized to a no-Acr control.
+Significance values indicate a significant difference from the no-Acr control.

+All experiments were performed in biological triplicate, error bars are standard error, and significance was determined by pairwise t tests (p < 0.05, p < 0.01, and p < 0.001).

-Acrs are typically studied in the context of Cas9 bound to an sqRNA.
-To gain further mechanistic insights into how Acrs can affect native CRISPR-Cas RNAs, we monitored crRNA and tracrRNA levels following Acr induction in both Pcas and Psparclin1 cells.
-We performed Northern blots using a probe that hybridizes to the 3' end of tracrRNA and recognizes tracr-P, tracr-L and tracr-S, and a probe that hybridizes to the crRNA repeat and recognizes pre-crRNAs and crRNAs (Fig. S1A-B).
-When the DNA-binding inhibiting Acrs were expressed, tracr-P and crRNA levels increased, mirroring those of Cas9, likely because Cas9 stabilizes these RNAs.
-AcrIIA23 largely phenocopied the DNA-binding inhibitors suggesting that it is a member of this class.
-For the RNP formation inhibitors AcrIIA1 and AcrIIA17, tracrRNA and crRNA levels decreased (Fig. 1E-F, S1A) suggesting that Acr overproduction was sufficient to prevent pre-existing and newly synthesized Cas9 from binding to RNAs.
-The RNP inhibitor AcrIIA16 also led to a decrease in crRNAs, consistent with its known role in sqRNA degradation. tracr-P unexpectedly increased by 10fold, but several bands of unexpected sizes were observed on both the tracrRNA and crRNA Northern blots, casting doubt on the precise identity of the tracr-P band and suggesting that AcrIIA16 may cause degradation of both guide RNAs in the native system.
-AcrIIA5 and AcrIIA23 led to the preferential accumulation of the 39nt and 42nt processed crRNAs respectively, and both Acrs caused increases in tracr-P (Fig. 1E-F, S1A-B), suggesting that these Acrs could affect pre-crRNA processing.
+(Figures 1E, 1F, and S1A), suggesting that Acr overproduction was sufficient to prevent pre-existing and newly synthesized Cas9 from binding to RNAs.
+The RNP inhibitor AcrIIA16 also led to a decrease in crRNAs, consistent with its known role in sgRNA degradation.24 tracr-P unexpectedly increased by 10-fold, but several bands of unexpected sizes were observed on both the tracrRNA and crRNA northern blots, casting doubt on the precise identity of the tracr-P band and suggesting that AcrIIA16 may cause degradation of both guide RNAs in the native system.
+AcrIIA5 and AcrIIA23 led to the preferential accumulation of the 39-nt and 42-nt processed crRNAs, respectively, and both Acrs caused increases in tracr-P (Figures 1E, 1F, S1A, and S1B), suggesting that these Acrs could affect pre-crRNA processing.
 Collectively, we show that measuring Cas9 induction and native RNA expression levels can help classify new Acrs and provide novel mechanistic insights for previously characterized Acrs.